Small living room with dining area layout

 Layout 7 – Floating Dining Zone Near Window

-Place the dining area near the window and keep the living area in the center of the room.
+Instead of pushing everything to the center, shift the dining area toward the window and keep the living space in the middle.

-• Natural light makes the dining area bright and pleasant
+• Natural light makes the dining area feel brighter

-• The living room feels cozy when placed in the center
+• The living space feels more relaxed in the center

 Best setup tips